What is GPS spoofing?

 It’s hard to put a solid number on the impact of GPS spoofing on the economy – it’s a widespread practice but one that is difficult to actually monitor and put a price tag on.
 What we do know is the increasing reliance on GPS as a part of the world’s critical infrastructure.

 Reliable, secure, resilient PNT is necessary for the functioning of critical infrastructure around the world.
 Whether for civil, commercial, or military use, nearly all sectors of the economy rely on accurate PNT information to provide services.
-However, the ubiquitous use of GPS as the primary source of PNT information makes these sectors vulnerable to adversaries seeking to cause harm by disrupting or manipulating GPS signals.
+However, the ubiquitous use of GPS satellites as the primary source of PNT information makes these sectors vulnerable to adversaries seeking to cause harm by disrupting or manipulating GNSS receivers using software defined radios.

 A recent NIST/RTI study estimated the value of GPS-enabled technologies across the entire US economy at 218 billion dollars in private and public benefits between 2007 (the first year for which benefits could be reliably calculated) and 2017.
 The estimated the overall economic impact of GPS on nine critical US industries was $1.4 trillion dollars.
 A similar study found that economic contributions of GNSS to the UK economy were £6.7 billion every year.
 Those numbers alone suggest that GPS spoofing is something worth protecting against.